tamasgal/WebSocketClient.jl/README.md

 ## Refactoring

-The package name "DandelionWebSockets" has been renamed to a more generic name "WebSocketClient".
-The package has been updated for Julia 0.5 with Unicode support.
+1. The package name "DandelionWebSockets" has been renamed to a more generic name "WebSocketClient".
+2. The package has been updated for Julia 0.5 with Unicode support - "utf8" is updated to "String".
+3. The reconnect.jl has been removed.
+It is the responsibility of the user application to decide whether to reconnect.
+4. A true end-to-end client-server test replaces the mock network_test.jl.
+5. Minor bug fix for client.jl - makes input string and byte array immutable.

 ## Usage